-Experts predict that 15% of district heating in 2050 could be solar (equal to 30 million m²).
-Today, 44 large-scale solar thermal plants with a total 106,634 m² are feeding their heat into district heating systems in Germany (database May 2021).
+Experts estimate that 15% of district heating in 2050 could be solar (according to 30 million m2).
 Broad marketing measures were done within the context of the project “SOLNet4.0” and follow up project “SOLNetplus”.
-Integration of solar thermal systems into heating network systems is expected to expand but remains at least ambitious, as nearly all heating networks operate at temperatures from 80° to 130°C requiring highly efficient collectors.
+Integration of solar thermal systems into heating network systems is expected to expand but remains still ambitious, as nearly all heating networks operate at temperatures from 80° to 130°C requiring highly efficient collectors.

-Currently, the largest solar thermal installation is 10.4 MW in Ludwigsburg-Kornwestheim.
-This plant has overtaken the Senftenberg utilities (Stadtwerke Senftenberg GmbH) project as one of the largest installations with vacuum tube collectors worldwide and at the same time the first large-scale installation to supply a public district heating network.
-Other district heating systems are known in Chemnitz-Brühl, Hennigsdorf in the context of R&D projects.
-Additional projects that went into operation last year were Bernburg (6.0 MW), Potsdam (3.6 MW), Halle (3.6 MW), Ettenheim (1.2, MW).
-In 2021, it is expected that the German record holder will be replaced by a significantly larger plant operated by Stadtwerke Greifswald.
-In the past so called solar assisted bioenergy villages - smaller communities in rural areas- switched from de-central heating oil boilers in every single house to small district heating networks, using renewable energy sources.
+In the past, so called solar assisted bioenergy villages - smaller communities in rural areas- switched from de-central heating oil boilers in every single house to small district heating networks, using renewable energy sources.
 Solar thermal plants provide the entire heating demand in summer, often combined with large biomass boilers for the winter periods.
-In 2013, the first solar district heating plant of this type went into operation in the village of Büsingen in the south-western part of Germany.
-Another eight plants followed, five of them in the year 2018 (Hengsberg (3,000 m²), Randegg (2,400 m²), Liggeringen (1,100 m²), Ellern (1,245 m²), Hallerndorf (1,300 m²), Moosach (1,067 m²), and Schluchsee in 2019 (3,000 m²).
+In 2013, the first solar district heating plant of this type went into operation in the village of Büsingen in the southwestern part of Germany.
+Another eight plants followed, five of them in the year 2018: Mengsberg (2,950 m²), Randegg (2,400 m²), Liggeringen (1,068 m²), Ellern (1,245 m²), Hallerndorf (1,304 m²), Moosach (1,067 m²), Schluchsee in 2019 (3,364 m²).